sauliuz/mobilegap.net/markdown/about.md

 MobileGap web site is an open source project project itself.
 You are welcome to contribute to its content by creating pull requests on GitHub.

+# Mobile Jobs List

+We have recently introduced a simple jobs list for mobile projects at [work.mobilegap.net](http://work.mobilegap.net "work.mobilegap.net")

+Very minimalistic, allows you to either list the projects who need mobile developers or list your developer skillset so other people can find you.
+Feel free to use it!

 # Contribute to MobileGap

-This and the other pages of www.mobilegap.net website are open sourced on [MobileGap GitHub](https://github.com/sauliuz/mobilegap.net).
-If you want to add your open source project to the list, all you have to do is to create a pull request with your application description and link. **Please respect the order which is based on application name**.
+This website is open sourced on [MobileGap GitHub](https://github.com/sauliuz/mobilegap.net).

+You are welcome to add new mobile projects to the list.
+If you wish to do so, just create a pull request with your application description and link.

+**Please respect the order which is based on application name**.
 Visit project Readme for more detailed instructions on [submitting your project to mobilegap.net](https://github.com/sauliuz/mobilegap.net/blob/master/Readme.md).

 If you have additional ideas how to make [mobilegap.net](http://www.mobilegap.net "www.mobilegap.net") better or would like to do the short tech review for an open source app which is already on the list [ping us on Twitter](https://twitter.com/mobilegap "MobileGap on Twitter").